A complete kit of all the electronic parts shown is available,

-and the details of how to buy are shown right at the bottom of
+the details of how to buy are shown right here:

 The original choccy-block version of this radio kit that uses 3A